SvenMichaelKlose/tunix/src/ultifs/README.md

 open output channels on the bus.
-Unless this is desired, all open output channels on the serial bus other than the actually intended destination channel must be closed by a call to CLOSE.
+Unless this is desired, all open output channels on the serial bus other than the actually intended destination channel must be closed by a call to CLOSE before.

 ## LOAD - load RAM from a device

 This routine will load data bytes from any input device directly into the memory of the computer.
 It can also be used for a verify operation comparing data from a device with the data already in memory, leaving the data stored in RAM unchanged.

 The accumulator must be set to 0 for a load operation or 1 for a verify.
 If the input device was OPENed with